The Davidson Fellows Explained

 Also explore the 2019 winners and honorable mentions, their in-depth interviews, and projects here.

 There were two 2017 Davidson Fellows Laureates.
 Carissa Chen submitted a project in the Outside the Box category titled, “Humanizing the Self and the State.”
-Rishab Gargeya submitted a project in the Technology category titles, “Eyelogic: All-Purpose Vision Disease Detection in Clinic-Sourced and Low-Cost Smartphone-Based Retinal Images”
+Rishab Gargeya submitted a project in the Technology category titled, “Eyelogic: All-Purpose Vision Disease Detection in Clinic-Sourced and Low-Cost Smartphone-Based Retinal Images”.

 Here are some titles of work that won the $25,000 scholarship based on the categories.